WeAreSatoshi (WSX) Trading Down 9.8% Over Last 7 Days

 WeAreSatoshi Coin Trading

 WeAreSatoshi can be traded on the following cryptocurrency exchanges: Cryptopia.
-It is usually not possible to buy alternative cryptocurrencies such as WeAreSatoshi directly using US dollars.
-Investors seeking to trade WeAreSatoshi should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy WeAreSatoshi using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as WeAreSatoshi directly using U.S. dollars.
+Investors seeking to trade WeAreSatoshi should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy WeAreSatoshi using one of the aforementioned exchanges.

 Receive News & Updates for WeAreSatoshi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WeAreSatoshi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.